 Dr Gareth Mulvey

 I have worked as a researcher in Universities and the voluntary sector for over 15-years.
 During that time I completed a PhD in Public Policy at the University of Strathclyde where I looked at how immigration policy was made under the premiership of Tony Blair.
 Subsequently I have mostly worked around issues of migration, migration policy and the impact of policy on diverse migrant communities.
 I am interested in both how policy is made but also how it is received as well as the various ways people resist state policy and practice.

 My other interests concern the nature of the state, what it does and why.
 I am concerned with how policy is put to work by the state, for exzample in immigartion and in social policy and about the relationship between central and devolved Government in the UK and how this impacts on social policy.
 I have a developing interest in the way social policy (much of it devolved) in some cases clashes with reserved policy.
 This links back to the question of policy and how it is made at different levels of government.

-I have supervised a number of students in the past and am currently undertaking PhD supervision on two important projects, one an analysis of state racism in Scotland and resistance to it, and one comparative study of the role of the church in integtrating catholic migrants in Norway.
+I have supervised a number of students in the past and am currently undertaking PhD supervision on two important projects, one an analysis of state racism in Scotland and resistance to it, and one comparative study of the role of immigration advisors in confronting state practice.

 - SOCIO1010 Sociology 1B Migration & Society